 While it is too early to say we’re truly in a recession today, most data shows a downward trend.
 Small business owners, freelancers, and the self-employed would be wise to prepare now to help prevent issues.

 If the possibility of a recession has you feeling anxious, you’re not alone.
-Fortunately, there are a number of concrete things you can do to prepare for the possibility of hard times.
+Fortunately, you can do several concrete things to prepare for the possibility of hard times.
 From tightening your budget to building stronger client relationships, these tips will help strengthen your business.

 Recession or not (and whether you like it or not), tax time is coming.
 This has much bigger implications for self-employed people than for most.

 When “normally” employed folks get a paycheck, their employer usually deducts taxes and pays them to the IRS on the employee’s behalf.
-However, freelancers and independent contractors usually need to manually pay their income taxes.
+However, freelancers and independent contractors usually need to pay their income taxes manually.

 The smartest way to do this is to set aside money every time you get paid.
 It’s all too easy to forget or to spend the money on something more urgent during a crunch.
 However, this will leave you in a bind come tax season.

 The general recommendation for 1099 workers, like freelancers, is to set aside around 25%–35% of your income for taxes.
-You can manually calculate your taxes using this guideline and set that money aside in a separate account.
+Using this guideline, you can manually calculate your taxes and set that money aside in a separate account.
 You should also make quarterly estimated tax payments, if possible.

 An even better move is to automate the process.
 You could pay an accountant to handle this—this can quickly get expensive, though.
 A more affordable alternative would be to use a software solution.